HitchedSyringe/Sleepy/README.md

 ## Important Notes

-* The bot's extension loader has special behaviour that allows for easy handling of extensions at startup, without the hassle of having to hardcode the names of any extensions.
-For ease of understanding, the extension loading behaviour is as follows:
-  * If `enable_autoload` is set to `true`, the loader will assume that **ANY** existing Python files or modules in the extensions directory are valid extensions and will attempt to load them on startup.
-  * If `enable_autoload` is set to `false`, any valid extensions not listed under `extensions_list` in your config will be ignored on startup.
 * As of `v3.2.0`, the bot will utilize `uvloop` if it is installed.
 * As of `v3.3.0`:
     * The bot includes a proper command-line interface.
 For usage information, use `python -m sleepy --help`.